Ikechukwu-Unegbu/Otalu_PHP_MVC/README.md

 The name: the name of the project is inspired by a River Deity in a town in Anambra State.
 The deity is know to have Python as its messenger.

+Coming extensions will include

+1. Improved Router capable of navigating multiple sub directories
+2. Adding "LIKE" for search to the query builder methods
+3. Multi table query builder
+4. Composer Support
+5. API resources

 - IK